 With my Youth Mobility Visa expiring in four months, my time in London is coming to a close, and you all have been asking me what the future holds.
 Another visa to work abroad?
 Back to Canada?
 Digital nomad-ing it up around the world?
-What about you and Tom?
+What about you and bae?

 Well, over the last four years I’ve been watching my friends get promotions and raises, moving up the corporate ladder, becoming doctors and lawyers, buying houses, and doing all of the things I always thought adults should do.
-Even Tom is moving towards doing the same (bait and switch, much? ha!).
+Even my partner is moving towards doing the same (bait and switch, much? ha!).
 Every now and again I have a crisis: did I do the wrong thing?

 In university, I had everything related to my studies and my career planned out.
 Then in third year, when the bullying and intimidation during a student election campaign left me depressed, I was able to rethink what I really wanted.
 I realized: I’ve been doing the “right” things my whole life and maybe I didn’t have to wait until I was retired to see more of the world.
 That’s when I decided to take “just a year” off to teach English abroad.
 And well, you know the rest: